 Am I eligible to foster?

 Life as a foster carer is a great adventure.
-Supported every step of the way by Staffordshire County Council, you will make a real difference to a local child; you’ll help them to grow in confidence and get through difficult times.
+Supported every step of the way by Foster for Staffordshire, you will make a real difference to a local child and help them to grow in confidence and get through difficult times.

 Whatever your race, culture, gender, or relationship status the one thing you need to be able to offer is a stable and caring home.